TheKhanj/ds-gym/README.md

-My solutions for some of questions in competitive programming world.
+My solutions for some of the questions in competitive programming world.

 I'm trying to prefer pure c for my solutions to learn it and also cause it's fun.